ubuzuz/public/LaborShare/readme.md

       * Manually download the 8th Round of the Comp-Net file, named ``unconditional_industry2d_all_unweighted''.
       * After downloading, save it in the /Secured folder in the current directory.
 The file name should be unconditional_industry2d_all_unweighted.dta

-# Replication codes and data (for reference.
-Download is not requried for this paper)
+# Replication codes and data are provided for reference (Downloading them is not required for this paper).
 * Gutiérrez, G., & Piton, S. (2020).
 Revisiting the global decline of the (non-housing) labor share.
 American Economic Review: Insights, 2(3), 321–338. https://www.aeaweb.org/articles?id=10.1257/aeri.20190285
 * Autor, D., Dorn, D., Katz, L. F., Patterson, C., & Reenen, J. V. (2017).
 Concentrating on the Fall of the Labor Share.
 American Economic Review, 107(5), 180–185.